proxmox/ceph/ceph/doc/mgr/telemetry.rst

-  basic_pool_options_bluestore    NOT REPORTING: NOT OPTED-IN                          Per-pool bluestore config options basic_pool_usage                NOT REPORTING: NOT OPTED-IN                          Default pool application and usage statistics basic_rook_v01                  NOT REPORTING: NOT OPTED-IN                          Basic Rook deployment data basic_usage_by_class            NOT REPORTING: NOT OPTED-IN                          Default device class usage statistics crash_base                      NOT REPORTING: NOT OPTED-IN                          Information about daemon crashes (daemon type and version, backtrace, etc.) device_base                     NOT REPORTING: NOT OPTED-IN                          Information about device health metrics
+  basic_pool_options_bluestore    NOT REPORTING: NOT OPTED-IN                          Per-pool bluestore config options basic_pool_usage                NOT REPORTING: NOT OPTED-IN                          Default pool application and usage statistics basic_rook_v01                  NOT REPORTING: NOT OPTED-IN                          Basic Rook deployment data basic_stretch_cluster           NOT REPORTING: NOT OPTED-IN                          Stretch Mode information for stretch cluster deployments basic_usage_by_class            NOT REPORTING: NOT OPTED-IN                          Default device class usage statistics crash_base                      NOT REPORTING: NOT OPTED-IN                          Information about daemon crashes (daemon type and version, backtrace, etc.) device_base                     NOT REPORTING: NOT OPTED-IN                          Information about device health metrics